Root Canal Treatment Steps

 1. Examination and X-rays:

-The dentist examines the tooth, possibly taking X-rays to assess the extent of damage and identify the infected area.
+The dentist examines the tooth.
+He may take X-rays to check the amount of damage and find the part that is infected.

 2. Anesthesia: